 Participation in our Safe Haven Program requires referrals from a case worker.
 Have your case worker reach out to us through our liaison.
 If you do not have a case worker, please contact Denver Human Services at 720-944-4347.

 Volunteer as a foster parent.
 We often take Safe Haven pets in at our shelter but that can stressful for an owned pet.
 By opening your home to an animal through the Safe Haven program, you not only provide a comfortable home environment for the pet, but also peace of mind for their family.
 Your generosity will help save lives – both human and animal.
-More information is available here.
+More information is available on our foster program page.

 With the help of supporters like you, Denver Animal Protection changed the lives of more than 11,000 animals in 2018!
 Sadly, many more animals are still waiting for love and happiness.
 Your gift makes a huge difference to Denver's most vulnerable animals!